outline/rich-markdown-editor/README.md

 When running in development [webpack-serve](https://github.com/webpack-contrib/webpack-serve) is included to serve an example editor with hot reloading.
 After installing dependencies run `yarn start` to get going.

+When developing using `yarn link`, you can use `yarn watch` to continuously rebuild on change into `dist` as you make changes.

 ## License

 This project is [BSD licensed](/LICENSE).